airawat/cascading.accumulo/examples/sample4/ReadMe.txt

-The following are prep tasks and commands to run the sample program under the src directory.
-The program demonstrates how to read formatted data in HDFS and write it to Accumulo.
+The sample program in the “src” directory demonstrates how to read (pre-formatted) data in HDFS and write it to Accumulo.

 Format of input
 ============================================